-An arch support provides stability and support to protect your foot from further damage. ( See Product)
+An arch support provides stability and support to protect your foot from further damage. ( See Product on Amazon)

 A doctor will prescribe a brace to help keep your ankle and foot stable.
 An arch supportuses gel to support your arch and protect against re-injury and to manage foot drop.
 They’re super comfortable—you can wear them all day.